sadiela/sadieiq694.github.io/writing/TechWorkWeek1.markdown

   In week one groups also were given the task of programming their RACECARs to wall follow -- or, drive forward and stay a specific distance away from a wall -- for ~30 feet as quickly as possible.
-  The cars had to be able to follow both the left and right walls and switch using the buttons on the controller.
-Since all of the cars had the same speed cap (2 meters per second), the only way for teams to differentiate themselves was by having a better algorithm (in terms of computation time and oscillation levels). #EXPLAIN CONTROLLER
+  The cars had to be able to follow both the left and right walls and switch between the two on command.
+Since all of the cars had the same speed cap (2 meters per second), the only way for teams to differentiate themselves was by having a better algorithm (in terms of computation time and oscillation levels).

   Approach:

+      Introduction to the RACECAR Platform

+      In order for groups to control their RACECARs, it was first crucial for them to understand them.

   To help us with this first challenge, a robotics software engineer from NASA's Jet Propulsion Laboratory (JPL), Kyle Edelberg, gave technical lectures on control systems that we could use.